LucianoCirino/MHWI-LedgeLBG/README.md

 ### BAZELCORE

-- An effective Pierce option, offering Pierce 3 at fast bounces with a huge variety of bounce-able ammo types to utilize from.
+- A fast bouncing Pierce 3 option with a huge selection of ammo types to utilize from.

 <table>
 <tr style="vertical-align:top;">